ryzendew/Matts-Hyprland/README.md

 <details>
   <summary>Instructions</summary>

+   - **Custom logo**, make a logo folder in Pictures and name the logo you want to Arch-linux-logo.png:
    - **Prerequisite**: Your system works.
 That's it.
 You don't have to reinstall your system!
    - **Automatic**, but guided and transparent, installation for Arch(-based) Linux:
    ```bash